VIEW OUR SERVICES

 Throughout my time as a business owner and, ahem, nerd, I have consumed an inordinate amount of branding content trying to nail down my own brand and help others do the same as I conduct and prepare them for branding photography sessions.

 While I tend to work with clients who have a more personal brand focused around the personality of the business owner, I think it is possible to have a successful brand (and, therefore, branding session) that is based around the business’s values and goals instead of solely the personality of the business owner.

 After sifting through tons of content, these are some of the most actionable and poignant pieces relating to branding:

-The Photography Framework Blog has an entire section of the blog dedicated to branding!
+The Ali Rae Haney Blog has an entire section of the blog dedicated to branding!
 Like I said, I am kind of a nerd when it comes to branding, so this is probably the most dense category of the blog.
 From diving into where to start when constructing a brand to revamping said brand once it needs a refresh…the blog has it all!
 Check out some of these particularly good blog posts:

 “Where Do I Start?”
 Series: Branding

 Client Experience & Branding